-Additional insurance with the Department's Bridge, Property and Business Interruption Program is provided through a state contract that the Department of Management Services maintains with insurance brokers that defines perils, hazards, and coverage for several toll road systems in the State.
-Coverage is extended to major bridges, overpasses and underpasses, toll revenue producing buildings and structures, and use and occupancy on system operations.
-Use and occupancy (business interruption) coverage is subject to a seven-day waiting period and must be directly related to the physical damage that creates the inability to collect Tolls.
-The waiving of Tolls for evacuation and recovery efforts is not covered under the policy.
+Primary insurance with the State Risk Management Trust Fund covers physical loss to buildings and contents as a result of fire, flood, lightning, windstorm or hail, explosion, and smoke.
+Under the Bridge, Property and Business Interruption Program coverage is extended to major bridges, overpasses and underpasses, toll revenue producing buildings and structures, and use and occupancy on system operations.
+Use and occupancy (business interruption) coverage under the Bridge, Property and Business Interruption Program is subject to a seven-day waiting period and must be directly related to the physical damage that creates the inability to collect Tolls and does not cover the waiving of Tolls for evacuation and recovery efforts.

-As a component of the Department, the Enterprise participates in the Florida Casualty Insurance Risk Management Trust Fund, a self-insurance fund which provides insurance for State employee workers' compensation, general liability, fleet automotive liability, federal civil rights actions, and court-awarded attorney's fees.
 The Resolution requires that insurance proceeds, other than use and occupancy insurance, be used to restore or replace damaged facilities, to redeem Bonds, or to reimburse the Department if it has advanced funds for restoration or replacement.
 Proceeds of use and occupancy insurance must be deposited in the Revenue Fund.